-He attended Phillips Academy Andover, from which he graduated in 1986.
-He studied architecture in Paris at the École d’Architecture Paris-Villemin (today ENSA Paris-Malaquais), one of the schools created to replace the École des Beaux Arts, receiving his qualification as an architect (DPLG) in 1994.
+He graduated from Phillips Academy Andover before studying architecture in Paris at the École d’Architecture Paris-Villemin (today ENSA Paris-Malaquais), one of the schools created to replace the École des Beaux Arts, receiving his qualification as an architect (DPLG) in 1994.
 He obtained a DEA (post-graduate degree) in architecture history from Université Paris I Panthéon-Sorbonne and a post-graduate degree in urban law and economics from the Université Paris II Panthéon-Assas.
 He completed his French military service in the Paris Fire Department, where one of his duties was to monitor fire safety during performances backstage at the Opéra Garnier.

 Stephane created an architecture firm in the Midi-Pyrénées region of south-west France, building, among other things, the extension of the junior high school of Pierrefitte-Nestalas (with Pierre Cassou), the public spaces around the medieval Nestalas church, also in Pierrefitte-Nestalas, and a park in Cauterets, the Pyrenees resort town where Napoléon III was conceived.

 His paternal grandfather was Jack Kirkland, author of the theatrical adaptation of Tobacco Road, still the second-longest-running non-musical in Broadway history.
-His maternal grandfather was scientist Jean Coursaget, former Director of the French Atomic Energy Commissariat and President of the Curie Institute.
+His maternal grandfather was scientist Jean Coursaget, professor at Université Pierre et Marie Curie in Paris, President of the Curie Institute, and a former Director at the French Atomic Energy Commissariat.
 His aunt is dancer Gelsey Kirkland.

 You can contact him by e-mail at firstname.lastname@example.org.